VuePress EcosystemVuePress Ecosystem

 • Default: false

-• Details: Whether enable notation word highlight.
+• Details: Whether to enable notation word highlight.

 • Example: